RupankarCh/my-notes/Linux/Theory.md

 **Initramfs (Initial RAM File System)** is a small, **temporary filesystem loaded into your computer's RAM during startup.
 It contains the essential drivers and tools the Linux kernel needs to find and mount your main, permanent filesystem** (the one on your hard drive or SSD e).
 Once the real filesystem is running, the initramfs is cleared from memory, having completed its mission.

-**The Linux kernel** is the core program of the operating system that controls all the computer's hardware and allows software to run.

 **SystemD** is the first user-space process, always started with **PID 1** by the kernel to bring the system to usable state.
 It **initializes all required services and targets according to its configuration**.
 The default target is usually a symlink: /etc/systemd/system/default.target

+**Kernel:** It acts as a bridge between the hardware and software of a system.
+It manages memory, process and task.

+**Shell:** It is the interface between the user and kernel.